Litigation in Texas

 application for temporary restraining order (TRO)

-hearing to convert TRO to temporary injunction (TI)
+hearing to convert TRO to a temporary injunction (TI)

 ongoing attorney-client conferences